krptonox/Web-Development/Java-Script/CLASS-WORK/DOM/Lecture-1/README.md

 # DOM(Documnet Object Model)

- It is a priogramming Interface which deals with HTML Structure of a webpage as a tree objects
+ It is a programming Interface which deals with HTML Structure of a webpage as a tree objects

  It allows  jAVA SCRIPT to interact with ,manupilate  and change the structure of html structure in a TREE STRUCTURE..